');

 About Norwood, OH

-Norwood is a mid-sized city in Ohio with a population of 19,023 residents.
-The median household income is $64,724 per year, which is near the national average.
-The median age in Norwood is 33.2 years.
+Norwood is a mid-sized city located in Ohio with a population of 19,023 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $64,724 per year, which is 14% below the national median of $75,149.
+The median age of 33.2 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Norwood, OH